contagon/handbook/handbook/10-aaronic-priesthood.md

 #### 10.2.2.1 Ministering

 Ministering is caring for others as the Savior would.
 Aaronic Priesthood holders receive ministering assignments beginning in January of the year they turn 14.
-For more information, see [21](21-ministering.md).
+For more information, see [chapter 21](21-ministering.md).

 ### 10.2.3 Inviting All to Receive the Gospel